 Teri is C3's Director of Programs and Communication.
 She is passionate about creating a better world through community involvement.
-She taught reading and writing to middle school students for nearly ten years before founding Better World Betty in 2008, a local organization dedicated to empowering people and businesses with fast, fun, and friendly eco-living tips.
+She taught reading and writing to middle school students for nearly ten years before founding Better World Betty in 2008, a local organization dedicated to empowering people with fast, fun, and friendly eco-living tips.
 She led the first green business challenge in Central Virginia, The Charlottesville Area Better Business Challenge, which helped nearly 150 businesses increase their efficiency and sustainability measures.
 Teri worked as Communications Manager at the Rivanna Water and Sewer & Solid Waste Authority before joining C3 in September 2017.
-She loves throwing the football with her two teenage boys, dancing 5 Rhythms, and hiking.
+Her love of the Rocky Mountains where she grew up has expanded to a love of the Blue Ridge.
+She loves throwing the football with her two teenagers, dancing 5 Rhythms, and hiking.

 Kristin Clarens is an attorney specializing in international law.
 She practices out of Washington, DC and does extensive pro bono work in the Charlottesville area.
 She is an enthusiastic proponent of community organizations and efforts, serving on the local board of the International Rescue Committee as well as the PTO of her kids' public elementary school.
 In January of 2017 she founded Charlottesville Families in Action, an organization that connects families and businesses to local nonprofits to increase community engagement.
 She holds a JD from the University of Michigan Law School, a master's degree in journalism from Northwestern University, and bachelor's degrees in Classics, English and Anthropology from the University of Michigan Honors College.
 She has three young children and has lived in Charlottesville since 2008.